AR (aspect ratio)

 A ring cutting method which involves marking the top and bottom of the next ring cut position on the coil with pinch cutters, then gripping the next ring to be and twisting it off.
 This method provides a better closure than regular pinch cut.

 Regarding ring closure, the result of a ring cutting method which uses shearing action, thus giving closures a // appearance.
 Aviation snips (tin snips), certain cable cutters, and other scissor-like action tools will yield shear cut rings.
 The quality is better than pinch cut, with only small divots at the top and bottom of the closure.
-Certain shear cut methods will yield warped rings (of a varying degree), which require more effort when weaving.
+Certain shear cut methods will warp rings slightly, which require more effort to properly close while weaving.

-A weaving technique involving the use of both closed and open rings, the purpose of which is to save time.
+A weaving technique involving the use of both pre-closed and pre-opened rings.

-The tendency of a coil, once wound, to expand after the coiling tension is released.
-This causes the coil to expand lightly, thus making the inner diameter of the resulting rings slightly larger than the diameter of the mandrel on which they were wound.
-Springback varies according to metal type and hardness, mandrel size and wire size used, and to a lesser extent, other factors such as winding speed, etc. Article: Springback
+The tendency of a coil, once wound on a mandrel, to uncoil a bit after the tension is released.
+This causes it to expand slightly, making its inner diameter larger.
+The amount of springback varies according to metal type and hardness, MD (mandrel diameter) and WD (wire diameter), and to a lesser extent, factors such as winding speed.
+Article: Springback.

-The range of aspect ratios for a given weave that provide little to no flexibility for structural weaving purposes.
-This range of values is close to the minimum aspect ratio for a given weave.
+The range of aspect ratios for a given weave that provide little to no flexibility.
+This makes them more ideal for structural weaving purposes.
+The range of values is close to the minimum AR of a given weave.

-Standard Wire Gauge.
+Standard Wire Gauge (see also AWG).
 A system of use to identify the approximate wire size of ferrous metals.

 Wire diameter is the measurement of the diameter of wire.
-Not to be confused with wire gauge, which is a specific unit of measure, wire diameter is measured using decimal inches or millimetres.
-Because many suppliers of wire use gauge systems, calipers or a micrometer are required to obtain proper values.
+Not to be confused with wire gauge, wire diameter is measured using decimal inches or millimetres.
+Calipers or a micrometer are used to obtain proper values.

-A numbered method of referring to wire sizes, that is commonly used in North America.
-There are different versions, the most common being Standard Wire Gauge (SWG), and American Wire Gauge (AWG).
-Because wire gauge is not precice (and can't be used to determine AR), avid chainmaillers will adapt a better system for measuring wire diameter (decimal inches or millimetres).
+A numbered method of referring to wire sizes that is commonly used in North America.
+There are different versions, the two most common being Standard Wire Gauge (SWG), and American Wire Gauge (AWG).
+Because wire gauge is not precice (and can't be used to determine AR), it should be avoided for chainmail use.
+Valid systems for measuring WD (wire diameter) include decimal inches and millimetres.